Last Days in the Desert: Plot

-Jesus returns with the body so the mother can see her husband one last time.
-Jesus and the boy later find the body being burned.
-The boy gets some of his father's ashes, and his mother tells him to leave her.
-The boy obeys, and Jesus demands that Satan show him the boy's destiny.
-Jesus watches it in a bowl of water, and smiles.
-He attempts to heal the mother, but she refuses.
-Jesus leaves to Jerusalem.
-On the way, Satan tells him that he is tired of walking, and that in his final moments he will offer Jesus help.
-He tells Jesus to say hello to God when he sees Him.
+Yeshua returns with the body so the mother can see her husband one last time, they then find the body burned and the boy takes some of his father's ashes.
+His mother tells him to leave her rather than see her die.
+Yeshua demands that the Demon show him the boy's destiny, which he sees in a bowl of water, and smiles.
+Yeshua offers to heal the mother but she refuses and Yeshua leaves for Jerusalem, where he prepares to confront his destiny.
+On the way the Demon tells him that he is tired of walking, as Yeshua carries on the Demon tells him he will be there in his final moments, and to say hello to his father when he sees him.